dev260705/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01

-This is a Task 1 of Prodigy InfoTech
+This is a (Responsive Landing Page) of Rolex Wathes
-(Responsive Landing Page)